 Dilution of Shares: Shareholders have not been meaningfully diluted in the past year.

-Grand Banks Yachts Limited's company bio, employee growth, exchange listings and data sources
+Grand Banks Yachts Limited's employee growth, exchange listings and data sources

 - Name: Grand Banks Yachts Limited